open-telemetry/opentelemetry-java/CONTRIBUTING.md

 After you submit a PR, it will be reviewed by the project maintainers and approvers.
 Not all maintainers need to review a particular PR, but merging to the base branch is authorized to restricted members (administrators).

+### Draft PRs

+Draft PRs are welcome, especially when exploring new ideas or experimenting with a hypothesis.
+However, draft PRs may not receive the same degree of attention, feedback, or scrutiny unless requested directly.
+In order to help keep the PR backlog maintainable, drafts older than 6 months will be closed by the project maintainers.
+This should not be interpreted as a rejection.
+Closed PRs may be reopened by the author when time or interest allows.

 ## Project Scope